Copenhagen AirTaxi

-Copenhagen AirTaxi (CAT) is an aviation company and flight school based in Roskilde, Denmark.
+Copenhagen AirTaxi is an aviation company and flight school based in Roskilde, Denmark.
 It provides a range of services, including operating regularly scheduled flights from Copenhagen Airport, Roskilde to the Danish islands of Anholt and Læsø; managing the airfield on Anholt, and is also a major airtaxi operator in Denmark, operating from EKRK.
 CAT is an experienced flight school with flight training leading to a private and commercial pilots license.
 With large modern facilities based in Roskilde, the school trains the future generation of professional pilots in Denmark.
 CAT also has a large maintenance facility specialized in General Aviation aircraft.

 The company was a first-mover in Europe to introduce charter flights (airtaxi) on single engine turboprop aircraft under new legislation CAT SET-IMC.
 In 2017, CAT introduced the Pilatus PC-12 business aircraft to its fleet.
 The aircraft reaches destinations all over Europe, and have exceptional performance for short field operations.